RESEARCH STARTER

 Furthermore, the physiological changes associated with aging can exacerbate the effects of substances, making even moderate use more dangerous.
 Strategies for addressing addiction in older adults may require specialized approaches, particularly when co-occurring mental health disorders, such as depression, are involved.
 Despite these difficulties, older adults tend to respond well to treatment when they seek help.
 Understanding the multifaceted nature of addiction across different age groups is crucial for effective prevention and intervention strategies.

 DEFINITION: There is no age limit for addictions.
 Babies are born addicted to the illicit drugs and prescription medicines that their mothers abused while pregnant, and addiction to a wide range of substances and behaviors is endemic among teenagers and young adults.
-Although not as widely recognized, older adults may also have addictions.
+Although not as widely recognized, older adults may also have substance use disorders (SUDs).

 A Hidden Problem

-In the early twenty-first century, the proportion of admissions to substance abuse treatment programs of people over fifty-five increased from 3.4 to 12 percent by the 2020s.
+In the early twenty-first century, the proportion of admissions to substance use treatment programs of people over fifty-five increased from 3.4 to 12 percent by the 2020s.
 While the majority of these admissions were for alcohol abuse, that proportion declined slightly, while the proportion of admissions for substances like cocaine, marijuana, heroin, and other opioids went up.
 Some medical professionals in the early 2000s predicted this increase.
-They asserted that the number of older Americans needing substance abuse treatment was predicted to increase as the baby boom generation aged and substance use patterns changed.
+They asserted that the number of older Americans needing substance abuse treatment would increase as the baby boom generation aged and substance use patterns changed.
 However, the increase was only predicted to reach 4.4 million by 2020, which was far exceeded.
-Overall, around 6.5 percent of American adults over twenty-six are estimated to have a substance abuse disorder.
+Overall, around 16.4 percent of American adults over twenty-six had a substance use disorder in 2025.

-Addiction in older adults often goes unrecognized, even by health professionals.
-Symptoms of addictions are mistaken for diseases common to old age, such as high blood pressure, dementia, stroke, Parkinson’s disease, and sleep disorders.
-Moreover, most of the medical and psychological screening tests for addiction are designed for younger people, making the tests inadequate for older adults.
+Substance use disorders in older adults often go unrecognized, even by health professionals.
+Symptoms of addiction are mistaken for diseases common to old age, such as high blood pressure, dementia, stroke, Parkinson’s disease, and sleep disorders.
+Moreover, most of the medical and psychological screening tests for addiction are designed for younger adults, making the tests inadequate for older adults.

 Substances and Behaviors